Tips for choosing a penetration testing company

 However, selecting the right pentest provider for your unique needs can be difficult.
 With so many penetration testing vendors on the market, how can you be sure you’re choosing a reputable one to fulfill your security testing requirements?

-In this blog post, we’ll provide the right questions to ask a penetration testing vendor and tips on choosing a reliable pen-testing provider that will meet your needs.
+In this blog post, we’ll provide the right questions to ask a penetration testing company and tips on choosing a reliable partner that will meet your needs when hiring pen testing services.

 It is crucial to be aware that some cybersecurity companies might provide automated vulnerability scanning under the guise of manual penetration testing.